-It all begins with Preparation – gathering information – planning the Safari – from Immunizations to getting your visa, from budgeting for the safari to planning your itinerary about what you do not want to miss in Uganda or Rwanda and what activities you would like take part in such as visiting the Mountain Gorillas of Uganda, chimpanzee tracking, volcano Climbing and much more.
+Safari – It all begins with Preparation – gathering information – planning the Safari – from Immunizations to getting your visa, from budgeting for the safari to planning your itinerary about what you do not want to miss in Uganda and what activities you would like to take part in such as visiting the Mountain Gorillas on a Trek or spend 4 hours with them on the Gorilla Habituation Experience, Chimpanzee tracking or All-Day Habituation, Volcano Climbing and much more.

-Planning your activities, planning the safari in Africa also involves a preparation at home.
-It is good to read about the country that you will be visiting, knowing the requirements regarding a Safari and of course what to pack and bring for your safari in Africa.
+Planning your activities, planning the safari in Africa also involves preparation at home.
+It is good to read about the country that you will be visiting, knowing the requirements about a Safari and of course what to pack and bring for your safari in Africa.

-The information we have gathered here will assist you in planning that just right safari for you.
+The information we have gathered here will help you in planning that just right safari for you.